Hear, love and fear the Lord for this will be your life.

 Photo by Taylor Wilcox on Unsplash

-Photo by Gage Walker on Unsplash (Edited)
+Photo by Chris Curry on Unsplash

-Photo by David Bumgardner on Unsplash edited.
+Photo by Meredith Spencer on Unsplash

-Photo by Christopher Burns on Unsplash Edited
+Photo by Dane Deaner on Unsplash Edited.

 A friend sent me a meme on Leviticus 19:19.
 The meme was confrontational and deliberately offensive.
 Since Christians wear polyester and cotton socks which are a blend of two materials – they break Leviticus 19:19.
 ‘Do not wear clothing woven of two kinds of material.’
 So, how can Christians say anything about sexual ethics or anything else that might spring from Leviticus as a standard since they break the rules themselves?